webbjj/corespray/README.md

 # corespray
 A python packaged for sampling a distribution function for stars that have been ejected from a star cluster's core

-corespray can be installed either directly from the GitHub repository or via pip

-To install clustertools from GitHub, simply clone the repository and install via setup tools:
+To install clustertools, simply clone the GitHub repository and install via setup tools:

 git clone https://github.com/webbjj/corespray.git
 cd clustertools